Bobyue0118/Bobyue0118.github.io/_pages/about.md

 My work has been published in top-tier international AI conferences such as ICLR and ICML.
 I am driven to advance robotic intelligence toward offloading mundane, time-consuming human tasks to robots—such as household chores and information collection—so that humans can focus on more creative, meaningful, and high-impact activities.

 My research interest includes:
-- Robot Learning and Optimization in Embodied AI
+- Robot Learning and Optimization in Embodied AI ((e.g., morphology and control policy codesign, generalist policy, humanoid loco-manipulation)
 - [Inverse Constrained Reinforcement Learning](https://github.com/Jasonxu1225/Awesome-Constraint-Inference-in-RL) / Inverse Constraint Learning

 I'm always open to collaboration or a good discussion — feel free to contact me via Email or [WeChat](/images/Wechat_ID.jpg)!